Schichau-Werke

-The Schichau-Werke (F. Schichau, Maschinen- und Lokomotivfabrik, Schiffswerft und Eisengießerei GmbH) was a German engineering works and shipyard based in Elbing, Germany (now Elbląg, Poland) on the Frisches Haff (Vistula Lagoon) of then-East Prussia.
+The Schichau-Werke (F. Schichau, Maschinen- und Lokomotivfabrik, Schiffswerft und Eisengießerei GmbH) was a German engineering works and shipyard based in Elbing, Germany (now Elbląg, Poland) on the Vistula Lagoon of then-East Prussia.
 It also had a subsidiary shipyard in nearby Danzig (now: Gdańsk, Poland).
 Due to the Soviet conquest of eastern Germany, Schichau moved to Bremerhaven in March 1945, and its successors continued in business until 2009.

 A light cruiser hull, which eventually became the SMS Pillau, is launched at Schichau, Danzig, in 1914, shortly before World War I.

 Early years

 Ferdinand Schichau had studied engineering in Berlin, the Rheinland and Great Britain.
 In 1837, he founded the engineering institution, later known as F. Schichau GmbH, Maschinen- und Lokomotivfabrik (F. Schichau engineering and locomotive factory) in Elbing.
 It started with the production of hydraulic presses and diggers; in 1860, it began to produce locomotives for the Prussian Eastern Railway.
 From 1867 locomotive construction began in earnest, and three years later, the factory was connected to the railway network.
 In the early 20th century, the firm was one of several that built the Prussian P 8, the most numerous steam locomotive of its day.